Showing posts with label Arts and Cultural Heritage. Show all posts

 A trip to the White Rock pier and promenade is a great way to experience living in a city by the sea, even for a day.
 They have preserved history and culture where peace and serenity are enjoyed by many.

-White Rock is undoubtedly a wonderful place to visit and live in.
-A vivid memory worth reminiscing, a fantastic destination worth revisiting.
+White Rock is undoubtedly a wonderful place to visit and live.
+It is a vivid memory worth reminiscing about and a fantastic destination worth revisiting.

 ©️ 2022 Del Cusay